Configurations

 • Sets the games gamepad configuration settings.
 (See below for more information.)

-• padsin000 - (number)
+• padsin000 - (array)

 • Default: -1